 The COVID-1 pandemic has left a significant impact on the lives of people around the world.
-Most of the changes brought about by the pandemic are detrimental and upsetting: shopping, meetings, social gatherings, and work are affected and being limited as a precaution.
+Most of the changes brought by the pandemic are detrimental and upsetting.
+Shopping, meetings, social gatherings, and work are affected and being limited as a precaution.
 Many businesses are severely affected by the pandemic.
 Some business establishments are closed for the time being, while others operate at a limited capacity or have adopted a work-from-home operation.

 It may not be noticeable, but the real estate industry is reeling from the effects of economic uncertainty brought by the pandemic.
-As the pandemic shows mixed signs of abating, we will discuss further how the pandemic affected the real estate business and what is the outlook of this industry.
+As the pandemic shows mixed signs of abating, we will discuss further how the pandemic affected the real estate business.
+We will also look at what is the outlook of this industry.

 Real Estate Sales Drop